Internship Directors

 Chief of Psychology and Director of Psychology Training

-Simon A. Rego, PsyD, ABPP, A-CBT, is Chief of Psychology and, Director of Psychology Training at Montefiore and Professor of Psychiatry and Behavioral Sciences at Albert Einstein College of Medicine.
+Simon A. Rego, PsyD, ABPP, A-CBT, is Chief of Psychology and Director of Psychology Training at Montefiore and Professor of Psychiatry and Behavioral Sciences at Albert Einstein College of Medicine.

 Dr. Rego is a licensed clinical psychologist more than 25 years of experience in using Cognitive Behavior Therapy (CBT) and other evidence-based psychological treatments.
 He completed his first two postdoctoral years at the University of Pennsylvania's Center for the Treatment and Study of Anxiety, directed by Dr. Edna B. Foa, an internationally renowned expert in the treatment of anxiety disorders and creator of Prolonged Exposure (PE) therapy for post-traumatic stress disorder and exposure and ritual prevention (EX/RP) therapy for obsessive-compulsive disorder.